Skip to main content

 Sustained activation of the HPA axis leads to chronically elevated cortisol levels, a state that directly antagonizes insulin signaling at multiple points.
 Cortisol promotes hepatic gluconeogenesis, increasing the endogenous production of glucose and thereby raising baseline blood glucose levels.
 Simultaneously, in peripheral tissues like skeletal muscle and adipose tissue, cortisol interferes with the insulin signaling pathway.

 It can reduce the translocation of the GLUT4 transporter to the cell membrane, which is the primary mechanism for insulin-stimulated glucose uptake.
 This creates a state of cellular insulin resistance.
 The pancreas compensates by increasing insulin secretion, leading to hyperinsulinemia.
-This combination of high glucose and high insulin is a hallmark of and a precursor to type 2 diabetes.
+This combination of high glucose and high insulin is a hallmark of metabolic syndrome and a precursor to type 2 diabetes.

 What Is the Consequence of Hyperinsulinemia on the HPG Axis?